 Visual Post, Video, Web Page

-Adobe Spark works on the web (works great on Chromebooks) as well as through mobile apps (Adobe Spark Post, Adobe Spark Video, Adobe Spark Page).
+Adobe Express works on the web (works great on Chromebooks) as well as through mobile apps (Adobe Spark Post, Adobe Spark Video, Adobe Spark Page).
 The user is able to log into Adobe Spark with their Google Account – it will ask for a birth date.
 (If you are planning on using this with students below 13, you should talk with your tech integrator to see if this is in fact a tool you should use with your students.)
 Below is an example of what you can do with Adobe Voice.
 This video speaks to the three components of Adobe Spark.

 Examples of the Tool